xyfJASON/diffusion-models-pytorch/docs/DDPM.md

 accelerate-launch train_ddpm.py [-c CONFIG] [-e EXP_DIR] [--xxx.yyy zzz ...]
 ```

 - This repo uses the [🤗 Accelerate](https://huggingface.co/docs/accelerate/index) library for multi-GPUs/fp16 supports.
-Please read the [documentation](https://huggingface.co/docs/accelerate/basic_tutorials/launch#using-accelerate-launch) on how to launch the scripts on different platforms.
+Please read the [documentation](https://huggingface.co/docs/accelerate/basic_tutorials/launch#using-accelerate-launch) for how to launch the scripts on different platforms.
 - Results (logs, checkpoints, tensorboard, etc.) of each run will be saved to `EXP_DIR`.
 If `EXP_DIR` is not specified, they will be saved to `runs/exp-{current time}/`.
 - To modify some configuration items without creating a new configuration file, you can pass `--key value` pairs to the script.
 For example, the default variance schedule in `./configs/ddpm_cifar10.yaml` is linear, and if you want to change it to cosine, you can simply pass `--diffusion.params.beta_schedule cosine`.